YOUR CHILD'S STAY AT YMCA CAMP CAMPBELL

 Emergency Parent/Guardian Contact Info

-It is very important that you provide us with complete emergency contact information on the Health History Form.
-If you are traveling, please list an itinerary and phone numbers where you can be reached.
-For campers coming from outside of the United States, YMCA Camp Campbell requires that families provide an emergency contact with a US phone number.
+You must provide us with complete emergency contact information on the Health History Form.
+If you are traveling, please list an itinerary and phone number where you can be reached.
+For campers from outside the United States, YMCA Camp Campbell requires that families provide an emergency contact with a US phone number.

 Emergency Contact Info